dmlc/dmlc.github.io/_posts/2016-09-29-build-your-own-tensorflow-with-nnvm-and-torch.markdown

 ## Show me the code
 - You can find all the code in https://github.com/tqchen/tinyflow
 - You can also checkout the code of NNVM at https://github.com/dmlc/nnvm
-- You may want to learn more advanced features in MXNet at https://github.com/dmlc/mxnet
+- We do have a more matured project called MXNet https://github.com/dmlc/mxnet which also uses NNVM as intermediate layer and targets multiple frontends.